aweihe00/HW-Wireframe/README.md

 Headers contained within the Article
 Paragraph contained within the Article

-Your CSS should have styles for each of the following elements:

-Body:
-font-family: 'Arial', 'Helvetica Neue', Helvetica, sans-serif;
-color: '#777'
-background: '#777'
-width: '960px'
-font-size: '18px'

-Header, Nav, Section, Aside, and Footer:
-background: '#ebebeb'

-Article:
-color: '#ebebeb',
-background: '#777'

-h1 and p:
-color: '#777',
-background: '#ebebeb'

-The width of the section should be:
-section: 495px

 Student Notes

 This exercise will challenge most students unfamiliar with HTML/CSS.
 If you see this task as too simple or if you finish it within three hours, attempt the second homework assignment.